expo/expo/docs/pages/bare/installing-expo-modules.md

 ## Automatic installation

-Aside from initializing a new project with `expo-cli`, the easiest way to get up and running is with the `install-expo-modules` command.
+Aside from initializing a new project with `npx create-expo-app`, the easiest way to get up and running is with the `install-expo-modules` command.

 <InstallSection packageName="expo" cmd={["# Install and configure the expo package automatically", "npx install-expo-modules@latest"]} hideBareInstructions />